Vector: Online DIB Training through Canvas

-New KU undergraduate and graduate students enrolled in the Spring and Fall 2023 semesters must complete the online training before enrolling in Fall 2023 classes.
-Registration holds will be placed on non-compliant student accounts following the deadline date.
+KU undergraduate and graduate students must complete online training before enrolling in the following semester's classes.
+Registration holds (also known as enrollment holds) will be placed on non-compliant student accounts following the deadline date.

 Spring 2023: Friday, March 10, 2023

 General troubleshooting with course issues includes making sure you are on the most up to date browser.
 Google Chrome and Mozilla Firefox are recommended as they are the most compatible browsers with HTML5.
 If you are on the most recent version of one of those browsers and it is still not working, clear your browser cache, shut down all browser windows, and try again.

 For additional support contact the Office of Diversity, Equity, Inclusion, and Belonging at email@example.com.

 If you would like to learn more about topics of diversity, equity, inclusion, belonging, and social justice, there are several ways you can do so at KU.